Jason W. Stoudt

 Oct 2018 – Jan 2021Elsevier

-Lead engineer on Elsa — Elsevier’s global end-to-end content creation platform supporting ~500K article submissions per year across 2,500+ journals.
+Lead engineer on Elsa — an end-to-end content creation platform for authors, contributors, and Elsevier staff.
 Directed four teams with 20+ developers across on-shore and off-shore.

 - Designed and executed a migration from Backbone.js to React, using Lerna to manage the front-end monorepo.